jax-ml/jax/docs/new_docs/301/refs.md

 The simplest case is when those ref arguments are only used for plumbing, and aren't involved in differentiation.
-For example, `jax.grad` differentiates with respect to its function's first argument by default, so ref arguments in other positions are just along for the ride.
+For example, `jax.grad` differentiates with respect to its function's first argument by default, so ref arguments in other positions just pass through.
 Only non-differentiated values can be written into such plumbing refs:

 ```{code-cell}